CTRL-Neo-Studios/fair-utils/src/client/java/dev/ctrlneo/fairutils/client/lib/ui/docs/owo_ui_readme.md

 **Dynamic Components** are the UI Components that are not there in your initial UI sheet.
 It's either instantiated into the sheet after some kind of action or that you had a custom UI component preset that you want to instantiate, like a custom list or something.

 For initialization, you should put your bindings code of static components in the `build()` function, and the dynamic components in the `init()` function.

+### Container Sizing

+If you're using Flow Containers, then if you're trying to make the container fit with the content size... you don't really have to do anything.
+A flow container will stretch and wrap itself around its children content.
+It is by default.
+Can't believe it took me a long while to figure that out...

+For the sizing **`expand`** property (set at 100%), using it in a flex container is like having a div being put on a `flex-grow` class.
+It will resize the container to grow to the container's width/height.
+The `fill` property is setting the width/height of the set container to the percentage of width/height of the parent container.